armadaproject/armada/README.md

 # Armada

-Armada is a system built on top of [Kubernetes](https://kubernetes.io/docs/concepts/overview/) for running batch workloads.
-With Armada as middleware for batch, Kubernetes can be a common substrate for batch and service workloads.
-Armada is used in production and can run millions of jobs per day across tens of thousands of nodes.
+Armada is a high-throughput [batch scheduler](https://en.wikipedia.org/wiki/Job_scheduler) built on top of [Kubernetes](https://kubernetes.io/docs/concepts/overview/).
+Armada is used in production and can run millions of jobs per day across thousands of nodes.

 Armada addresses the following limitations of Kubernetes: